 Eighty20 consulting is named after the 80:20 rule.
 This rule, otherwise known as the Pareto Principle, was first observed by an Italian engineer-turned-economist by the name of Vilfredo Pareto (1848 – 1923).
 He observed that in his country, 80% of the land was owned by 20% of the population.
 He also noticed that 20% of the plants in his garden yielded 80% of the produce.
 Thus was born the 80:20 rule, one which states in its generalised form that 20% of the input generates 80% of the output.
 It still has multiple applications over 100 years after its discovery.
 For instance, consultants will tell you that 80% of the insights are yielded by 20% of the analysis.
 In the CRM field it is widely believed that 20% of the client base generate 80% of company value.

-Why we think the EIGHTY20 logo design is hot:
+Why we think the EIGHTY20 company logo is hot:

 Notice the fourteen boxes above the name EIGHTY20?
 Four of the boxes are blue and ten of the boxes are gray.
 But if you’re guessing that this ratio represents an 80/20 ratio – you’d be wrong.